VKCOM/statshouse/website/docs/admin/troubleshooting.md

 ---
-sidebar_position: 13
+sidebar_position: 11
-title: Troubleshooting
+title: Troubleshoot
 ---

-# Troubleshooting
+# Troubleshoot

+Identify and resolve common issues you may encounter while using StatsHouse.